 4. How do I find a Work Placement?

-You will be given a Work Placement Registration form which you must complete and return to your ACAP Work Place Supervisor.
-The form has questions asking about your availability hours, areas of interest you would like to be involved in and any ideas of where you would like to do your placement For example; your Local Neighborhood or Community Centre.
+You will be given a Work Placement Registration form which you must complete and return to your ACAP Work Place Supervisor or ‘Working in Industry’ teacher.
+The form has questions asking about your availability hours, areas of interest you would like to be involved in and any ideas of where you would like to do your placement For example; a youth drop-in center or your local neighborhood or community centre.

 5. What will I be doing on Work Placement?